Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix C: Experimental protocol

 Throughout each frequency step of the laser scan, we measure the time-resolved transmitted signal with a high-bandwidth photodiode.
-The arrival time of the photons can be mapped to a two-dimensional Brillouin zone (BZ) using the relations (see the derivation in the following section):
+This signal associated to the resonances in the lower ($+$) and upper ($-$) bands follows the relation (see theoretical derivation of the time-resolved transmission in the Supplementary Materials \cite{SM}):